Adhikulkarn/NurseLink/README.md

 ---

 ## **Overview**
 This project provides a streamlined solution for patients and families to book qualified nurses easily and efficiently.

 The AI-driven features ensure:
-- **Instant query resolution** through the chatbot
+- ⚡ **Instant query resolution** through the chatbot
-- **Smart profile matching** for better nurse–patient compatibility
+- 🧠 **Smart nurse–patient matching** for better compatibility

 ---